 Seasoning (applying a layer of protection to the cast iron, aluminum or chrome steel) a griddle once is good and will make cleaning easy; however, if you want to prevent your teppanyaki iron griddle from rusting, then a second seasoning will be needed.

-There are several ways on how you can clean and season your griddle, but for this
+There are several ways on how you can clean and season your griddle, but for this article we will focus on the vinegar as the anti-rust corrosive agent and the cooking oil as the seasoning for the metal.

 Some chefs do this every day while others only do it as needed.